Julie-PM/Metta-Machina/logodesign.md

 Second, I copied pasted them in the powerpoint application and deleted the parts I didn't want.<br>
 Third, I created a circular band to join the two tools.<br>
 Fourth, I added the "Metta-Machina" text (using the circular option).<br>
-Last but not least I choosed to all colored them in black.<br>
+Last but not least, I choose to colore all parts of my logo in black.<br>
 The logo was saved as .jpg.<br>

 <img src="logo metta-machina.jpg" alt="Metta-Machina Logo">